 Green Bonds are used to finance activities that meet the criteria described in DLR's "Green Bond Framework", which is available on DLR's website DLR Green Bond Framework.
-The criteria have been defined by DLR and are set out in the Green Bond Framework in force from time to time.
-Over time the criteria may change, and hence there is no guarantee that loans financed by green bonds will meet the criteria in force from time to time during the entire term to maturity of the bond.
+The criteria have been defined by DLR and are set out in the Green Bond Framework", which applies at the time when the Green Bonds are issued.